spaiker7/spaiker7/README.md

 ### Hey there!
-I'm a passionate neuroscientist studying ML.
-Currently working on DL applications to inverse problem of EEG
+I'm a passionate neuroscientist studying ML

 ### 💻 Tech Stack: